Mediation Services

 Mediation requests can be submitted with or without a pending court hearing.
 If you are plaintiff or defendant with a pending court claim and would like to try and resolve your dispute before the hearing, please take note to submit your mediation request to the appropriate service provider.

-We handle disputes between individuals and/or businesses, such as:
+We handle disputes between individuals and/or businesses, including:

 How We Help with Mediation